-Now that your project contains a configured virt, you can start and test it.
+Now that your project contains a configured virtual service, you can start and test it.

-In this tutorial, let’s run the virt on your computer.
-To do this, click Run in the virt editor:
+In this tutorial, let’s run the virtual service on your computer.
+To do this, click Run in the service editor:

 Also, if you run a virtual service that uses request routing, you can run only one service at a time in ReadyAPI.
 You can run multiple virtual services that use request routing on a remote computer that has VirtServer installed.

-After your virt started, we can send requests to it.
+After your virtual service started, we can send requests to it.

-Select the virt in the Navigator panel to view the virt properties, and copy the value of the Virt URL field:
+Select the virtual service in the Navigator panel to view its properties, and copy the value of the Virtual service URL field:

-Switch to Projects.
-When you added an operation to your virt, ReadyAPI automatically generated an API specification for your virt and added the operation to that specification:
+Expand the APIs node in the Navigator panel.
+When you added an operation to your virtual service, ReadyAPI automatically generated an API specification for your virtual service and added the operation to that specification:

-Open the request editor and specify the endpoint your virt uses (
+Open the request editor and specify the endpoint your virtual service uses (

 http://localhost:8088/ in our case):